jamezilla/ofxTwBar/README.md

 that the addButton() method has been renamed to addLabel() so an actual addButton() could be implemented.

+Tested on MacOsx 10.6.
+Untested on Windows and Linux.

 ## Additions ##
 * init() - overloaded method has more flexibility to take full [bar parameters syntax](http://www.antisphere.com/Wiki/tools:anttweakbar:twbarparamsyntax)
 * addParam() - overloaded to support using variables that can only be accessed using getter and setter callbacks